How to invest in the S&P 500

 3. Deposit funds.
 You'll need to add funds into your account before you can buy any shares.

-4. Buy the index fund.
-Once your money has been deposited, you can then buy stocks in the S&P 500.
-You'll generally pay a small annual commission fee and foreign exchange fee when you trade US stocks.
+4. Buy the stock.
+Once your money has been deposited, you can then buy stocks in the S&P 500 by searching the platform for the stock name or ticker code.
+You'll generally pay a trading fee and a foreign exchange fee when you trade US stocks.

 5. Review.
 Once you've purchased the stocks, it's important to keep an eye on the business's performance.
 While this doesn't necessarily mean the company's share price (although it can be an indication), you will need to actively monitor how the business is performing compared with your expectations.